 So far, clueQuest has witnessed 7 proposals and orchestrated 6 - and the best part is that everyone said 'Yes' (phew!).

 Upon request, our in-house team can create tailored experiences for each proposal, which then are integrated into our existing games.
 Expect anything from custom made game endings and props, to celebrating the newly engaged with a glass of bubbly along with photos and videos.
-For more details, get in touch with our middle-man, Richard, via email@example.com.
+For more details, get in touch with our lady of ceremony, Harriet, via email@example.com.

 The clueQuest Team